 A favorite blanket and pillow

-For comfort and to manage varying temperature throughout the day.
+For comfort and to manage varying temperatures throughout the day.

 Kerr cautions that a loved one should drive to the first appointment to account for any side effects the patient may feel.